 As stated above, the volume of the bag can be determined by figuring out its dimensions.
 But how do the manufacturers arrive at the volume of a backpack?
 The volume indicates what a pack can carry, and most designers look at it from that perspective.
 In other words, they will consider how much each compartment can store.
 In that regard, they will measure the storage capabilities of the main compartment, including the smaller pockets—both inside and outside.
 All of these storage compartments will be put into consideration, whether closed or open.

 The measurement methods differ as not all manufacturers will go about their volume measurement this way.
 For some companies, the open pocket on the exterior will also be considered; they’re mesh pockets that are particularly for storing water bottles.
 As a result, the volume may be stated as being larger and may not necessarily be right—that accounts for the disparities when it comes to the capacities of identical backpacks from different manufacturers.

 It may also introduce some form of confusion if you’re trying to compare one pack to another.
 What you have to do is determine if the manufacturers involved are using the same measuring policy before you go ahead to draw a comparison.

+How to figure out how many liters a backpack is?
 Another vital thing to hold close to your heart is the unit of manufacture that is used for displaying the volume of the pack.
 With the volume stated in liters, you should know it was rounded up.
 That means volume may be precisely inaccurate.
 That will present you with a good baseline for the backpack’s size and the quantity it holds.
 By using cubic inches, you can get a greater level of accuracy because the whole number is included.

 There is little difference when you measure backpack using inches instead of liters.
 It may look as simple as converting liters into cubic inches.
 But the truth is since you don’t have the precise number, the resulting conversion may not give you a value as exact as the manufacturer’s.